 Trucking companies are also notorious for destroying or losing driving logs, training records, and other important evidence in an effort to prevent crash victims from proving that the trucking company and their drivers were at fault.

-An Experienced Truck Accident Lawyer is Often the Difference between a $50,000 and a $5,000,000 Recovery
+An Experienced Truck Accident Lawyer Makes the Difference between a $75,000 and a $7,500,000 Recovery

 Not only are the trucking companies able to spend substantial amounts of money hiring teams of lawyers to defend them, but the lawsuits are also much more complex.
 The slightest mistake by the injured party or their lawyers can have significant consequences that can lead to the lawsuit being dismissed without any recovery or, if the case proceeds, greatly reduce the amount of damages the injured party is able to recover.

-If you or a loved one were injured or tragically killed in a truck or 18-wheeler accident, call 1-888-603-3636, click the “chat now” button, or click here to send us a confidential email through our “Contact Us” form.
+If you or a loved one were injured or tragically killed in a Truck or 18-Wheeler Accident, call 1-888-603-3636, use the “chat now” button, or Click Here to send us a confidential email through our Contact Us form.